MobileApps-Cascadia/mapping-state-songs/README.md

 1. To build a platform that can represent the state songs project created by the integrated learning class and make it available to the users.
+   a.
+Ability to read and utilize information from a QR code.
+   b.
+Ability to play a song (state) obtained from QR code on a mobile device.
+   c.
+Ability to display text information obtained from QR code on a mobile device.

 Users Description
 ------